 To help keep you informed of new reviews, Google will provide email notifications whenever new feedback appears on your GMB listing.
 The email notification includes useful review information like the reviewer name, star rating, a portion of the review text, and a link to the review on Google.

 Most GMB users can get notifications whenever a new review appears on their listing.
 However, those notifications are automatically disabled for GMB accounts that have over 100 locations for a single business.

-Best Practices for Responding to Google Reviews
+Best Practices How to Respond to Google Reviews

 Google reviews are more than just a customer’s thoughts on a product or service.
 They’re a barometer of the business’ performance.

 Overwhelming positive reviews and ratings mean that the current workflow is optimal while negative reviews can reveal major pain points.